xandrade/Talkpython.fm-Notable-Packages/README.md

 <img src="https://user-images.githubusercontent.com/12855744/187072735-cb3abb45-c0f0-4e09-9a6a-d4488821e598.png" width="50%">

 Specialist uses fine-grained location information to create visual representations of exactly where and how CPython 3.11's new specializing, adaptive interpreter optimizes your code.
+While CPython 3.11 is running your code, it identifies "hot" regions that are being run often enough to spend time optimizing.
+It occasionally "quickens" these regions, which specialist represents using color.
+Dark, rich colors indicate code with many quickened instructions (and, therefore, high specialization potential), while light, pale colors indicate code with relatively few specialization opportunities.

 @foosel|@emilyemorehouse|@TonyaSims|@brettsky|@kjaymiller|@paulweveritt